mjbaig/sdl-test/README.md

 ./sdl-test
 ```

+# Configure .clangd file for LSP
+create a `.clangd` file in the root and and this line to the file:

+CompileFlags:
+  Add: -I`<path to your project>`/include

+If there's a way to use relative paths in the clangd file, let me know.
+I don't get c build systems as of writing this.

 ***Note:*** To use SDL2_image, SDL2_ttf, SDL2_net, SDL2_mixer or SDL2_gfx, you
 should uncomment some instructions in the CMakeLists.txt file and re-execute
 the `make` command.